webpack/changelog-v5/README.md

 For several steps in the sealing process, there had been multiple hooks for different stages. i. e. `optimizeDependenciesBasic` `optimizeDependencies` and `optimizeDependenciesAdvanced`.
 These have been removed in favor of a single hook which can be used with a `stage` option.
 See `OptimizationStages` for possible stage values.

 MIGRATION: Hook into the remaining hook instead.
 You may add a `stage` option.

+## Main/Chunk/ModuleTemplate deprecation

+Bundle templating has been refactored.
+MainTemplate/ChunkTemplate/ModuleTemplate were deprecated and the JavascriptModulesPlugin takes care of JS templating now.

+Before that refactoring JS output was handled by Main/ChunkTemplate while other output (i. e.
+WASM, CSS) was handled by plugins.
+This looks like JS is first class, while other output is second class.
+The refactoring changes that and all output is handled by their plugins.

+It's still possible to hook into parts of the templating.
+The hooks are in JavascriptModulesPlugin instead of Main/ChunkTemplate now.
+(Yes plugins can have hooks too.
+I call them attached hooks.)

+There is a compat-layer, so Main/Chunk/ModuleTemplate still exist, but only delegate tap calls to the new hook locations.

+MIGRATION: Follow the advises in the deprecation messages.
+Mostly pointing to hooks at different locations.

+(since alpha.31)

 ## Order and IDs